Akkikhatik/Zerodha-Landing-Page/README.md

 # Zerodha-landing-page
-This is a landing page of zerodha
+This is a landing page of zerodha.

+Made by Akash Kumar Mandal